ovieh/GifTastic/README.md

 # GifTastic

-This project dynamically displays GIFs of the users choice, utilzings Giphy's API, Javascript, HTML, and CSS.
+This project dynamically displays GIFs of the users choice, utilzing Giphy's API, Javascript, HTML, and CSS.
 The live site can be seen [here](http://www.ovieh.com/GifTastic).

 ## Installation